 bonding parameter as before.
 This will effectively remove your Relayer as a Keeper, and send your bonded tokens back to your Relayer address, from where you can Withdraw them to your wallet.

-These are some common issues you may see along the way.
-If you have any questions, don’t hesitate to ask on the forum!
+If you have any questions or comments, don’t hesitate to ask on the forum!